Change your WordPress theme from the database

 Tip: You can always just download the twentytwentythree theme for free and add it to your themes folder manually.

-The theme has now changed, and your website is accessible again.
-You can log in to your WP Admin.
+The theme has now been changed.
+Your website should be accessible again, and you can log in to WP Admin.

 If this doesn't solve your issue, you can try to disable your WordPress plugins manually.